openminds/sneakers/README.md

 ## Known Issues

+### If your run is stuck on `waiting for vm to boot`

+You're probably running on a 32bit machine.

- 1. Virtualbox can not run 64bit VM's on a 32bit host system.
-Since our debian images are 64bit, this makes sneakers incompatible with 32bit host systems (ie. Windows 32bit).
+Virtualbox can not run 64bit VM's on a 32bit host system.
+Since our debian images are 64bit, this makes sneakers incompatible with 32bit host systems.
 We run 64bit kernels in production and thus are not planning on supporting 32bit images in sneakers.

-Feel free to change the Vagrantfile to use a 32bit image but keep in mind that this will not be a correct representation of our production servers.
+One work-around (though you're on your own if you get in trouble):

+Change `node.vm.box` and `node.vm.box_url` in Vagrantfile to:

+    `node.vm.box = "debian-6.0.7-amd64-ruby1.9.3.box"`
+    `node.vm.box_url = 'http://mirror.openminds.be/vagrant-boxes/openminds-debian-squeeze-i386.box'`

+Your vagrant run will fail.
+Log in with `vagrant ssh` and run the following:

+    `sudo -i`
+    `/opt/chef/embedded/bin/gem install chef`

+Try again with `vagrant provision`